garywillcodeit/kick-stream-frontend/README.md

 ## 4. 🧠 Notes

-- This frontend interacts with the TizMe backend API (Node.js)
+- This frontend interacts with the KickStream backend API (Node.js)
 - The video scroll, upload, and user interactions rely on the backend being live
 - The default port is 5173 for local development